 Under the South 344th Street Alternative, nonmotorized volumes would increase similarly to the No-Build Alternative.
 As shown in Figure 3.2-5, there are limited existing nonmotorized facilities in the study area.
 Pedestrian and bicycle facilities would generally be developed in a manner comparable to the No-Build Alternative outside the project footprint.
 However, this alternative would eliminate the greenway on 20th Avenue S, S 341st Place, 18th Place S, and S 344th Street.
-Pedestrians and cyclists would continue to be able to travel on the existing sidewalks on SR 99 between S 336th Street and S 344th Street, and Sound Transit would evaluate options for replacing the function of the greenway between S 336th Street and S 344th Street for nonmotorized users.
-The South 344th Street Alternative could also impact the future alignment of the planned trails through the Federal Way/S 320th Street Park & Ride but would not necessarily preclude them.
+Pedestrians and cyclists would continue to be able to travel on the existing sidewalks on SR 99 between S 336th Street and S 344th Street.
+It could also impact the future alignment of the planned trails through the Federal Way/S 320th Street Park & Ride but would not necessarily preclude them.

 Development of the mainline for the South 344th Street Alternative would require the permanent removal of approximately 10 stalls from the east side of The Commons at Federal Way shopping mall and approximately 20 from the southeast portion of the Walmart property south of S 344th Street.
-The South 344th Street Alternative would also displace on-street parking adjacent to developments along 21st Avenue S, S 341st Place east of 18th Place S, and S 344th Street east of 18th Place S. There would be an abundance of parking stalls remaining at The Commons at Federal Way and at Walmart.
-Most developments that may currently use on-street parking along 18th Place S, S 341st Place, and S 344th Street would be acquired as part of the project.
-Impacts associated with acquisitions are discussed in Section 3.3, Acquisitions, Displacements, and Relocations.

-The South 344th Street Alternative may displace up to five on-street parking spaces on the south side of S 344th Street, east of 18th Place S, that may currently be used to access developments that would not be acquired.
-However, there would be ample space remaining for on-street parking along the south side of S 344th Street, and no adverse parking impacts are expected.
+The South 344th Street Alternative would also displace on-street parking adjacent to developments along 21st Avenue S, S 341st Place east of 18th Place S, and S 344th Street east of 18th Place S. There would be an abundance of parking stalls remaining at The Commons at Federal Way and at Walmart and, in most cases, developments that may currently use the on-street parking that would be removed would be acquired as part of the project.
+As a result, no adverse impacts are expected.
+The South 344th Street Alternative may displace up to five on-street parking spaces on the south side of S 344th Street east of 18th Place S that are not used by developments that would be acquired.